kamui-fin/gazou/README.md

 ### Dependencies

-These dependencies will need to be installed by your system's package manager.
+These dependencies will need to be installed by your system's package manager:

 - Qt5 >= 5.10
-- Qt5X11Extras >= 5.10
 - Tesseract >= 4.0.0
 - Leptonica >= 1.70

+Optional dependencies:

+- Qt5X11Extras >= 5.10 (for GUI)

 ### Install